Paul Cézanne

-While his early works are still influenced by Romanticism – such as the murals in the Jas de Bouffan country house – and Realism, Cézanne arrived at a new pictorial language through intensive examination of Impressionist forms of expression.
+While his early works were influenced by Romanticism—such as the murals in the Jas de Bouffan country house—and Realism, Cézanne arrived at a new pictorial language through intense examination of Impressionist forms of expression.
 He altered conventional approaches to perspective and broke established rules of academic art by emphasizing the underlying structure of objects in a composition and the formal qualities of art.
 Cézanne strived for a renewal of traditional design methods on the basis of the impressionistic colour space and colour modulation principles.

 Cézanne's often repetitive, exploratory brushstrokes are highly characteristic and clearly recognizable.
 He used planes of colour and small brushstrokes that build up to form complex fields.
 The paintings convey Cézanne's intense study of his subjects.

+His painting initially provoked incomprehension and ridicule in contemporary art criticism.
+Until the late 1890s it was mainly fellow artists such as Camille Pissarro and the art dealer and gallery owner Ambroise Vollard who discovered Cézanne's work and were among the first to buy his paintings.
+In 1895, Vollard opened the first solo exhibition in his Paris gallery, which led to a broader examination of Cézanne's work.
 Both Henri Matisse and Pablo Picasso are said to have remarked that Cézanne "is the father of us all".

-His painting provoked incomprehension and ridicule in contemporary art criticism.
-Until the late 1890s it was mainly fellow artists such as Camille Pissarro and the art dealer and gallery owner Ambroise Vollard who discovered Cézanne's work and were among the first to buy his paintings.
-In 1895, Vollard opened the first solo exhibition in his Paris gallery, which led to a broader examination of the artist's work.

 Life and work

 Early years and family

-Paul Cézanne was born the son of the milliner and later banker Louis-Auguste Cézanne and Anne-Elisabeth-Honorine Aubert at 28 rue de l'Opera in Aix-en-Provence.
-His parents only married after the birth of Paul and his sister Marie (born 1841) on 29 January 1844.
-His youngest sister Rose was born in June 1854.
+Paul Cézanne was born on 19 January 1839 at 28 rue de l'Opéra in Aix-en-Provence, the son of the milliner and later banker Louis-Auguste Cézanne (1798–1886), and Anne-Elisabeth-Honorine Aubert (1814–1897),.
+His parents married on 29 January 1844.
+He had two younger sisters: Marie, born in 1841, and Rose, June 1854.
 The Cézannes came from the commune of Saint-Sauveur (Hautes-Alpes, Occitania).
-Paul Cézanne was born on 19 January 1839 in Aix-en-Provence.
 On 22 February, he was baptized in the Église de la Madeleine, with his grandmother and uncle Louis as godparents, and became a devout Catholic later in life.
-His father, Louis Auguste Cézanne (1798–1886), a native of Saint-Zacharie (Var), was the co-founder of a banking firm (Banque Cézanne et Cabassol) that prospered throughout the artist's life, affording him financial security that was unavailable to most of his contemporaries and eventually resulting in a large inheritance.
+His father, a native of Saint-Zacharie (Var), was the co-founder of a banking firm (Banque Cézanne et Cabassol) that prospered throughout the artist's life, affording him financial security that was unavailable to most of his contemporaries and eventually resulting in a large inheritance.

-His mother, Anne Elisabeth Honorine Aubert (1814–1897), was "vivacious and romantic, but quick to take offence".
+His mother was "vivacious and romantic, but quick to take offence".
 It was from her that Cézanne got his conception and vision of life.
-He also had two younger sisters, Marie and Rose, with whom he went to a primary school every day.
+He also had two sisters, Marie and Rose, with whom he went to a primary school every day.